wrobles/helloWorld/README.md

 # helloWorld
 my first repository
-This supouse to be a description of the project, important notes.
+This is supouse to be a description of the project, important notes.

+Hi, my name is Wendy and I like eat mexican food.
+I love tacos